The 5 Day Powerbuilding Split That Became The #1 Program (Full Guide)

 Linear progression comes in many forms, but at the base, there is a consistent increase over time, such as adding 5lbs to each lift every week or adding 1 rep each week.
 Basic linear works very well for beginners since their body is adjusting and their increases in strength are more due to neurological adaptations, or their nervous system is becoming more efficient at exercise, than muscle efficiency improvements.
 More advanced lifters are usually unable to utilize basic linear progression because their neurological improvements are minor, so they would benefit from other kinds of linear progression.

-Since the 5 day powerbuilding split is better for more advanced lifters, other forms of linear progression such as wave-linear and step-load linear may be more viable.
+Since the five-day powerbuilding routine is better suited for advanced lifters, alternative linear progression methods like wave-linear and step-load linear may be more effective options.
 Wave-linear uses smaller cycles within the mesocycle that are effective for aggressive strength gains.
 Wave-linear will increase intensity each week (for example, 70%, 80%, 90%) and once 90% or higher is achieved, the lifter calculates their new max and repeats.

 Step-load is similar to wave-linear but instead of increasing intensity, the lifter will increase reps.
 So for example, in the first week they may do 4 reps of the bench, then 6 reps, then 8 reps.
 Once they can achieve 8 reps, they will increase the weight and repeat the next three weeks.
 Step-load is a slower process than basic linear and wave-linear but increases in strength are more sustained and consistent.